 HASL finish provides the PCB with the highest level of solderability.
 Thanks to its robustness for multi-step assembly, the user can solder and assemble PCB with ease.
 Unfortunately, the HASL process requires submerging of the entire PCB in liquid solder.
 It may cause an extra thermal load on the PCB.

 For ENIG, you create the solder joint between the solder and the Nickel layer of the surface.
-You should be keen not to surpass it to the underlying copper.
-You need to dissolve the gold into the solder joint completely.
+It would help if you were keen not to surpass it to the underlying copper.
+It would help if you dissolved the gold into the solder joint completely.
 The new immersion gold solution has an excellent oxidation resistance that protects the copper from corrosion.

 (With HASL finish, you get a high level of solderability with your PCB)